 Another option is to put sticky notes on student lockers with a kind message or note of appreciation, as shown in this school photo.
 And one teacher shared an idea on Twitter in which students had to "sneak" clothespins onto classmates' backpacks with positive notes on them.

-11. Use appreciation as part of instruction.
+10. Use appreciation as part of instruction and activities.

 Teacher David Olio regularly gives his students note cards and asks them to write down a way in which a classmate helped their learning.
 This highlights students' contributions for him and the class — and offers some opportunities for informal assessment as well.